tnkshuuhei/HatsEligibilityModules/README.md

 HatsEligibilityModules is a repo containing a number of separate eligility modules for [Hats Protocol](https://github.com/hats-protocol/hats-protocol).
 The modules are summarized below:

-- HypercertsEligibility: checks if addresses holds at least one minimum balance of a set of hypercerts token Ids and units of fractions
+- HypercertsEligibility: checks if addresses holds at least one minimum balance of units of fractions

 All contracts are based on the Hats Protocol's repo: [hats-module](https://github.com/Hats-Protocol/hats-module)